 A lot of thoughts may be running through your head after the unexpected death of a loved one.
 Among these may be questions of how you will pay for the funeral and any outstanding medical bills.
 You may also wonder how your family will cope financially after your loss.

-A wrongful death is a death that would not have happened if not for the reckless or violent actions of another party.
+A wrongful death occurs when it would not have happened if not for the reckless or violent actions of another party.
 More specifically, Colorado Revised Statutes §13-21-201 establishes that a wrongful death lawsuit is appropriate when the facts of the case infer a valid personal injury claim had the victim survived the incident.

-As a result, a wrongful death case may follow from many common personal injury incidents, including:
+As a result, a case may follow from many common personal injury incidents, including:

-A Colorado Springs wrongful death attorney could review a case to determine whether a family member or other representative has the grounds to file a valid wrongful death lawsuit on a deceased person’s behalf.
+A Colorado Springs wrongful death attorney could review a case to determine whether a family member or other representative has the grounds to file a valid lawsuit on a deceased person’s behalf.

 One key aspect in which a wrongful death lawsuit differs from a traditional personal injury case is choosing an eligible plaintiff.
 CO.
-Rev. Stat. §13-21-201 provides a list of who may serve as a plaintiff in a wrongful death case and when these representatives may file a claim.
+Rev. Stat. §13-21-201 provides a list of who may serve as a plaintiff and when these representatives may file a claim.

 Within the first year following an unexpected death, a surviving spouse, child, or parent has priority to serve in this role.
 Regardless of who brings the case to court, though, the purpose of the lawsuit is to provide compensation to the decedent’s estate.
 A Colorado Springs lawyer with experience in wrongful death claims could help families choose an appropriate plaintiff to represent the estate in court and navigate this family member through the legal process.

-Another distinguishing factor in wrongful death claims is the types of damages that a plaintiff can pursue.
+Another distinguishing factor in these claims is the types of damages that a plaintiff can pursue.
 First, an estate can collect economic damages, which are the financial losses incurred by the family because of the death, including funeral costs and hospital bills.

 If the decedent held a job and used their income to support their family, the claimant also can demand future lost wages.
 Between expenses and lost wages, there is no limit on the amount of economic damages that wrongful death case may claim.